-“BEach SAFEly” Campaign: COVID-19 brings more considerations beyond the usual beach safety and ocean hazards messaging.
-Throughout summer 2020, New Jersey Sea Grant Consortium and New York Sea Grant debuted a new social media graphic each week to remind beachgoers to stay safe while still having fun at the Jersey Shore and beyond!
+“BEach SAFEly” Campaign: During the pandemic, New Jersey Sea Grant Consortium and New York Sea Grant debuted a new social media graphic each week to remind beachgoers to stay safe while still having fun at the Jersey Shore and beyond!

 Crab Anatomy Paper Craft: Grab some crayons, scissors and tape to make a Blue Crab … and locate the crab’s anatomy: their stomachs, heart and tiny brains!
 Please have adult supervision when using scissors.